alysiawon/Pewlett-Hackard-Analysis/README.md

 <img src="Analysis/retiring_titles.png" width="250">

-4. Out of the thousands of employees, only 1,449 employees fit the criteria to be a mentor.
-The most popular job titles are Senior Staff, Senior Engineer and Engineer.
+4. Out of the thousands of employees, only 1,549 employees fit the criteria to be a mentor.
+The most popular job titles are Engineer, followed by Senior Staff then Staff.

 <img src="Analysis/mentorship_eligibilty.png" width="250">